zverok/zverok.github.io/_posts/2020-05-16-ruby-as-apl.md

     .unwrap                           # ↑         -- unwrap
 end                                   # }
 ```
-> ¹I made two simplifications: abstained for implementing "reduce by 2 levels at once" (two reduces is short enough), and from quite complicated APL's "inner product" operator (which takes two functions and mades them into something that I represented in regular Ruby with zip+reduce).
+> ¹I made two simplifications: abstained for implementing "reduce by 2 levels at once" (two reduces is short enough), and from quite complicated APL's "inner product" operator (which takes two functions and makes them into something that I represented in regular Ruby with zip+reduce).

 That's it!
 Now, for the fun example of usage

 ## Glider on the grid.

 [Original APL's article](https://aplwiki.com/wiki/John_Scholes%27_Conway%27s_Game_of_Life) demonstrates the usage by moving Glider through 10×10 grid.
 Let's try this.
-But first, we want method to display those 0s and 1s a bit prettier.
+But first, we want a method to display those 0s and 1s a bit prettier.
 Again, borrowed from APL:

 ```ruby
 def show(grid)